Recreation and Sport Administration

 The minimum requirements for acceptance into the Master of Science in Recreation and Sports Administration with a concentration in Facility and Event Management are as follows:

 - Students seeking a graduate degree must apply online.
-There is a $60 application fee.
+There is a $65 application fee for domestic students, and a $95 application fee for international students.
 Please make sure that in "Course of Study" that you choose Recreation and Sport Administration.
 In the "Concentration" pull down box you will need to select "General-On Campus."

 - Graduates of accredited institutions other than WKU must submit an official transcript showing the completed degree to the The Graduate School.Statement of Professional Intent